usuaero/MachUpX/docs/source/creating_input_files.md

 >>>Whether to include induced velocities when redimensionalizing section coefficients.
 It is highly recommended that this not be turned off.
 Defaults to True.
 >>
 >>**"use_in_plane" : int, optional**
 >>>Whether to use only the in-plane velocity for determining airfoil section behavior.
+If True, the velocity in the plane normal to the lifting-line will be used to redimensionalize the section lift coefficient.
+If False, the true velocity is used for redimensionalization.
+Due to the definition of angle of attack from the section direction vectors, this does not affect swept section/original section angle of attack calculations.
 It is highly recommended that this not be turned off.
 Defaults to True.
 >>
 >>**"match_machup_pro" : int, optional**
 >>>Changes how miscelaneous other aspects of NLL are handled to match the nondimensional derivation used in MachUp Pro.
 Defaults to False. **If you desire to match MachUp Pro exactly, "use_swept_sections", "use_total_velocity", "use_in_plane", "reid_corrections", and "flap_edge_cluster" must be set to False along with setting this to True (not recommended).** Even with this, MachUpX is unable to match MachUp Pro in the case of angular rates.